iredmail/docs/en_US/ee/0-iredmail.to.ee.md

     If you're not running the latest iRedMail release, please follow our tutorials to [upgrade iRedMail](./iredmail.releases.html).

-- Your iRedMail server must be running one of supported Linux/OpenBSD distribution releases:
+- Your iRedMail server must be running one of supported Linux distribution releases:

     !!! warning

-        WARNING: Old Linux/BSD distribution releases are still supported but will be dropped shortly, it's __NOT__ recommended to deploy new iRedMail server with old Linux/BSD distribution releases.
+        WARNING: Old Linux distribution releases are still supported but will be dropped shortly, it's __NOT__ recommended to deploy new iRedMail server with old Linux/BSD distribution releases.

-    - Ubuntu 20.04 LTS, 22.04 LTS, 24.04 LTS
+    - Ubuntu 20.04, 22.04, 24.04, 26.04 (SOGo is unavailable)
-    - Debian 10, 11, 12 (recommended)
+    - Debian 11, 12, 13
-    - CentOS 7, 8 (NOT RECOMMENDED FOR NEW SERVER), 9 (recommended)
+    - CentOS 8, 9, 10
-    - CentOS Stream 8, 9 (recommended)
+    - CentOS Stream 8, 9, 10
-    - Rocky Linux 8, 9 (recommended)
+    - Rocky Linux 8, 9, 10
-    - AlmaLinux 8, 9 (recommended)
+    - AlmaLinux 8, 9, 10
-    - OpenBSD 7.5, 7.6

-Unfortunately, FreeBSD is not supported by EE.
+Unfortunately, OpenBSD and FreeBSD are not supported by EE.

 ## Backup first